williamlab123/TaskKiller/README.md

 # TaskKiller
  TaskKiller - a simple and efficient tool for ending running processes and services on your Windows system.
+With TaskKiller, you can easily terminate unwanted programs and improve the performance of your computer.
+The program is user-friendly and easy to use, simply enter the name of the process or service you wish to close and the program will do the rest.
+It also provides a helpful list of common processes that can be closed and a option of help.
+TaskKiller is perfect for troubleshooting, cleaning up memory and improving the overall performance of your system.